shadmehr1/3D-Printed-Compliant-Actuator/README.md

 *Note: For the above table, a rating of 5 signifies an excellent performance or characteristic for that criterion.*

 I ultimately opted for a **Planetary gearbox system**.
 While Cycloidal and Harmonic drives offer superior efficiency and backlash characteristics, their increased design and printing complexity presented a significant hurdle for a proof-of-concept project.
 I wanted to move fast.
 My primary goal was to validate the overall actuator concept rather than delve into the intricacies of perfecting highly complex 3D-printed cycloidal or harmonic drives.
 Planetary gearboxes strike a favorable balance, offering sufficient efficiency and ease of fabrication, which was crucial for rapid prototyping.
-(The full trade is uploaded: 'DESIGN/Gearbox Trade.xlsx')
+(The full trade is uploaded: 'Gearbox Trade.xlsx')

 ### Gear Ratio Calculation